EsmaeilNarimissa/RAG-Retrieval-Analysis/README.md

 - `requirements.txt`: Contains a list of all dependencies required to run the notebook, including:
   - Python libraries such as `numpy`, `pandas`, `matplotlib`, `scikit-learn`, `jupyter`, and others needed for the notebook.

+### Test Documents

+-   `JoR-Review-2019.pdf`: This PDF serves as the sample physics journal article used in the evaluation.
+It contains complex and dense scientific content with specialized terminology, making it ideal for testing the RAG system's ability to handle structured, technical materials.
+-   `Transformers.pdf`: This document is used as the sample textbook in the analysis.
+It offers detailed technical information and structured content, allowing for a thorough examination of the RAG system's capability to process and retrieve information from informative, educational texts.
+-   `war-and-peace.pdf`: This is the full text of *War and Peace* by Leo Tolstoy, used as the sample novel in the study.
+The narrative-driven content, rich in characters and intricate plots, challenges the RAG system's ability to maintain narrative coherence and effectively retrieve information from less structured, expansive texts.

+### Data Files

+-   `eval_ds.xlsx`: The initial evaluation dataset used to assess the performance of the RAG system.
+It contains retrieval performance metrics across the three document types (journal article, textbook, novel).
+-   `eval_ds_updated_OAI-LMS.xlsx`: This updated dataset includes retrieval performance data for both OpenAI and LM Studio retrieval systems.
+It provides a direct comparison between these two methods across the test documents.
+-   `eval_ds_updated_OAI-LMS_with_scores.xlsx`: This file extends the previous datasets by incorporating detailed retrieval scores, offering a more comprehensive view of the system's performance across different retrieval models and document types.
+-   `eval_ds_updated_OAI-LMS_with_scores-Merged.xlsx`: A merged version of all the evaluation data, consolidating retrieval scores and performance metrics for both OpenAI and LM Studio systems.
+This dataset provides a complete overview of system performance across all test document types and splitting methods.

 ## **Installation Instructions**

 ### **Prerequisites**